Pair these orange marmalade meatballs with an Ramen Noodle Asian Slaw Salad, Chilled Sesame Noodles with Carrots and a Raspberry Sloe Gin Fizz.

 ★ Ingredients You'll Need ★

 - Frozen meatballs.
-Or you can make your own using my recipe or use your own.
+Or you can make your own using my homemade meatball recipe.
+If making your own meatballs, season them with garlic and ginger instead of Italian seasonings.

 - Chinese or yellow mustard.
 Either one works, your choice.

 - Rice vinegar.
-You want to make sure to use rice vinegar.
 This gives you that Asian flavor.

 Optional seasoning: Add garlic and ginger powder to taste or paste for an extra layer of Asian flavor!
 You can stir these into the sauce after warming, before serving.